mjhea0/thinkful-html/readme.md

 1. Create a basic HTML page with the doctype, html, head, and body tags
 2. Add a header (H1)
 3. Create an order list
-4. Add an external CSS file
+4. Add an external CSS file (make sure to link to the HTML page)
 4. Change the background color and font size
 4. Style the list